-Electroneurophysiology Technologists (ENP) perform electroencephalograms (EEGs) and/ or Evoked Potentials.
-During an EEG, the electrical activity of the brain is recorded by placing small discs (electrodes) on the patients head.
+Electroneurophysiology Technologists (ENP) perform electroencephalograms (EEG) and/or evoked potential examinations.
+During an EEG, the electrical activity of the brain is recorded by placing small discs (electrodes) on the patient’s head.
 An EEG can be done when the patient is awake or asleep, depending on why the test is being done.
-EEG’s may be ordered to help diagnose various problems with the brain.
+EEGs may be ordered to help diagnose various problems with the brain.
 Some examples are:

 - seizures and epilepsy

 - degenerative brain disease

 Evoked potential (EP) testing records electrical activity of the brain and spinal cord after a deliberate external stimulation.
 The visual (eyes), auditory (ears), motor (muscle) and sensory nerves can all be tested for such things as:

 Because EPs can look at a variety of neurological pathways, they are sometimes in the operating room to provide information to surgeons as they operate (allowing the surgeon to make decisions based on the monitoring results).